Homemade Alcohol-Free Vanilla Extract

 - health concerns – there is evidence connecting alcohol and breast cancer.
 While the amount in baked goods and other sweets isn't likely a concern given the research, some might feel that total avoidance is something that they would like to do.

 If you want an alcohol-free vanilla extract, you need vegetable glycerine for steeping the vanilla beans.
-However, often glycerine is made from corn or soy, so that’s a whole other problem.
+However, often glycerine is made from corn or soy, so that's another thing to consider.

 So making your own alcohol-free vanilla extract is the way to go.
 Then you can source your glycerine without GMOs.